Quick Getaways to Enjoy the Outdoors in Florida's Big Cities

 When you think of places like Miami, Jacksonville or Orlando, an outdoorsy spot right in town probably isn't the first thing to come to mind.
 Good news -- many of Florida's biggest cities also have great places to play or enjoy a little bit of nature.
-Here are a few that you should check out:
+Here are a few quick getaways from the city life that you should check out:

-Miami - Florida's largest urban park is smack dab in the middle of town, and it's fantastic.
-At Oleta River State Park, you can picnic, paddle (Blue Moon Outfitters is the bomb), hike, bike, geocache – whatever you want.
+Florida's largest urban park is smack dab in the middle of town, and it's fantastic.
+At Oleta River State Park, you can picnic, paddle (try Blue Moon Outfitters), hike, bike, geocache – whatever you want.
 In fact, this is a must-visit park for mountain biking.
 The trails here are some of the best in the state, with climbs and descents, bridges and rugged terrain.
 There are trails for all level of riders, all the way up to the pros.

 Need a nature fix?
 Tree Hill Nature Center is the perfect place for outdoor lovers of all ages.
 There are great trails and boardwalks passing through swamp and mixed hardwood hammock habitats.
 The center also has different types of animals on exhibit (snakes, turtles, reptiles, etc.), plus the property is a good birding location.